 - December 1 for taking courses in the Spring term

 - June 1 for taking courses in the Fall term.

 - Junior standing and completion of 30 semester hours of College of Technology coursework

 - Minimum 3.0 GPA in overall course work

 - Minimum 3.2 GPA in overall College of Technology coursework

 - Approval from the Undergraduate Coordinator of the B.S. granting department

-Since the student is an undergraduate with remaining upper-division coursework, acceptance into the Accelerated Program does not constitute automatic admission to the graduate program.
+Since the student is still an undergraduate with upper-division coursework remaining at the time the application is submitted, acceptance into the Accelerated Program does not constitute automatic admission to the graduate program.